 Legoland Florida Resort

 LEGOLAND® Florida Resort is officially open again.
 Guests are encouraged to download the LEGOLAND mobile app, and review the website in advance of their arrival, for a full outline of the parks’ new arrival and attractions procedures, as well as details on the enhanced cleaning measures.
-Tickets and vacations should be booked in advance online, when possible.
+Tickets and vacations should be booked in advance online.
+Visit legoland.com/

 Tennessee Aquarium Chattanooga

-The Tennessee Aquarium (along with more than 10,000 friendly animal faces) will be ready to welcome you back on June 18.
+The Tennessee Aquarium (along with more than 10,000 friendly animal faces) is open and ready for you to visit!

 Do you know of kid-friendly events in the Atlanta area or beyond we should add to our list?
 Send an email to email@example.com to see about having it added to our guide.